kvgc/backlinks-search/README.md

 ![](demo.gif)

 Ever find yourself wanting to know which webpages link to the website you are currently reading?
 This simple add-on is for you!

-Heavily adapted from [side-view](https://github.com/mozilla/side-view), this add-on queries backlinks of the current url using Google search and displays in the sidebar.
+Adapted from mozilla's [side-view](https://github.com/mozilla/side-view), this add-on queries backlinks of the current url using Google search and displays in the sidebar.

 ## Installing